Below are questions that are frequently asked to NINDS Small Business Program staff.

 Is there a specific funding opportunity at NINDS to which I should apply?

 NINDS accepts a broad range of small business applications that are significant, innovative, and relevant to its mission.
-While NINDS has specific funding opportunity announcements (FOAs), many of our applications are investigator-initiated and come in through the NIH SBIR and STTR omnibus solicitations.
-After reviewing available funding opportunities, we recommend contacting NINDS Small Business Program Staff with a draft Specific Aims page for your project in order to confirm the best FOA fit.
+While NINDS has specific notices of funding opportunities (NOFOs), many of our applications are investigator-initiated and come in through the NIH SBIR and STTR omnibus solicitations.
+After reviewing available funding opportunities, we recommend contacting NINDS Small Business Program Staff with a draft Specific Aims page for your project in order to confirm the best NOFO fit.

 What is the difference between the SBIR program and U44 funding opportunities through the Blueprint Neurotherapeutics Network, CREATE Bio, NINDS Biomarkers, and/or Translational Neural Devices programs?